LockTech/cerberus/README.md

 # Cerberus

+> This is a WIP project which is not suitable for production use.

 A control panel and platform for self-managed, multi-tenant identity and permission management.

 Built using the [RedwoodJS framework](https://redwoodjs.com) and [Ory Keto](https://www.ory.sh/keto/docs/next/).